kubernetes/website/content/en/docs/setup/cluster-large.md

 * start and configure additional etcd instance
 * configure api-server to use it for storing events

-### Size of master and master components
+### Size of control-plane components

-On GCE/Google Kubernetes Engine, and AWS, `kube-up` automatically configures the proper VM size for your master depending on the number of nodes in your cluster.
+On GCE/Google Kubernetes Engine, and AWS, `kube-up` automatically configures the proper VM size for your control-plane machine depending on the number of nodes in your cluster.
 On other providers, you will need to configure it manually.
 For reference, the sizes we use on GCE are

 * 1-5 nodes: n1-standard-1